 Sukkot is considered the holiday on which God determines the world’s water allotment for the year to come.
-During the time of the Temple, the week of Sukkot was highlighted by the water libation ceremony, during which water was poured over the altar after the morning offering.
-The ceremony actually lasted all night and was known as the Simchat Beit Hashoevah, the Celebration of the House of the Water Drawing.
+During the time of the Temple, the week of Sukkot was highlighted by the Water Libation ceremony, during which the priests ceremoniously drew water from the spring of Shiloach and poured it into the designated bowl attached to the altar.
+The ceremony actually lasted all night and was known as the Simchat Beit Hasho'evah, the Celebration of the House of the Water Drawing.

 The Simchat Beit Hasho'evah was such a joyous and wonderful event that the sages wrote of it in the Talmud (Sukkah 51a), "Whoever did not see this celebration [the Simchat Beit Hasho'evah] never saw a real celebration in his days."

-Here is a description of the how it was celebrated in the Temple: The Temple was set up for the Simchat Beit Hasho'evah.
+Here is a description of how it was celebrated in the Temple: The Temple was set up for the Simchat Beit Hasho'evah.
 Three balconies were erected in the women’s section and the men would stand in a courtyard below, allowing more people to attend.
 Golden lamps were placed in the courtyard that gave off enough light to illuminate the entire city.
 In the courtyard, men would dance as the Levites played instruments and sang praises to God.
-The kohanim, the priests, would then go to the Gichon Spring and draw the water to be used.
+The kohanim, the priests, would then go to the spring of Shiloach and draw the water to be used.

-It is customary today, during the week of Sukkot, to attend or host a Simchat Beit Hasho'evah celebration, which generally takes place in the sukkah.
+It is customary today, during the week of Sukkot, to attend or host a Simchat Beit Hasho'evah party, which generally takes place in the sukkah.

 This Treat was last posted on October 4, 2012.